 While more limited and less destructive than originally projected, US, UK and French missile strikes on Syria – or more specifically its chemical weapons storage and research facilities – were launched on 13 April 2018.
 The missile strikes were confirmed as being successful by US reconnaissance satellite assets.
-This, and fact that satellites were used in the targeting and in the GPS navigation of these missiles (albeit with an inertial navigation system as back up) was indicative of just how important space is now to modern warfare.
+This and the fact that satellites were used in the targeting and GPS navigation of these missiles (albeit with an inertial navigation system as back-up) indicated just how important space is to modern warfare.